Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Evaluation

-An advantage of using FOON and its notion of functional units to define problems in PDDL is that it simplifies planning.
-Rather than composing a single planning problem definition, our approach is to decompose each functional unit into smaller problem definitions, which has the benefit of a significantly reduced time complexity.
-To support this, we compared the average computation time over 10 trials in two flavours of planning: (1) creating FOON-based macro-level problems, where we translate each functional unit into macro-level problems (as done by our framework); and (2) creating a single, comprehensive problem definition.
-Specifically, in (2), rather than treating each functional unit as its own problem, we will create one problem file that captures the goals of $n$ functional units from the retrieved task tree (where $n$ ranges from 1 to the tree length $N$).

-To compare, we perform A* search as provided by Fast-Downward~\cite{helmert2006fast} using two heuristics: landmark cut (LMCUT) and Fast Forward (FF).\footnote{More details on these heuristics can be found here: \url{https://www.fast-downward.org/Doc/Evaluator}} Being an admissible heuristic, LMCUT allows A* to find an optimal solution, while FF is non-admissible yet it can be used to find acceptable solutions.
-Running times were measured on a machine running Ubuntu 20.04 equipped with 16 GBs of RAM and an Intel Core i5-8300H processor.
-We plot our findings as Figure~\ref{fig:timings} using a logarithmic scale to better highlight the difference in time complexity between the two approaches and heuristics.
+An advantage of using functional units to define PDDL problems is that it simplifies planning, where, rather than composing a single problem definition, our approach transforms each functional unit into smaller problem definitions, which benefits in a significantly reduced time complexity.
+To support this claim, we compared the average computation time over 10 cocktail scenes for three flavours of planning: (1) FOON-based planning, where we transform each functional unit into macro-problems (our approach in this work); (2) classical planning, where a single problem file is defined with goals of $n$ functional units (where $n$ ranges from 1 to $|\mathcal{P}_{M}|$); and (3) HTN planning implemented with $\text{PANDA}_{Pi}$ and HDDL~\cite{holler2020hddl}, where we define an HTN with tasks and methods using micro-PO definitions.
+We use A$^*$ search with two heuristics: landmark cut (LMCUT) and Fast Forward (FF)\footnote{Details on heuristics -- {\url{https://www.fast-downward.org/Doc/Evaluator}}}.
+Running times were measured on a machine running Ubuntu 20.04 with 16 GBs of RAM and an Intel Core i5-8300H processor.
+A maximum allotted time of 20 minutes was set for each trial.
+We plot our findings as Fig.~\ref{fig:timings} using a logarithmic scale to highlight the difference in time complexity between the three approaches.

-From the plot, we can observe that hierarchical planning with FOON allows us to obtain plans in significantly less time than comprehensive planning, since the planner works with a much smaller search space.
-Using LMCUT in the non-FOON approach required a significantly longer amount of time to find a solution, so much that we were unable to complete the search for problems larger than 5 functional units.
-The FF heuristic in the non-FOON approach allowed us to find solutions in a shorter period of time but not as low as with hierarchical planning with FOON.
-The advantage of using FOON-based planning is that we can utilize optimal heuristics on smaller problem sets, which would allow the robot to find and execute a plan in real-time.